 Please refer to associated installation documents on Carmen for details (Getting Started with ArcGIS Online).
 Privacy policies of Esri products can be found here.
-There is no specific system requirement for ArcGIS Online and you can use it as long as you have a web browser.
+There is no specific system requirement for ArcGIS Online and you can use it if you have a web browser.